dyazincahya/awesome-nativescript/README.md

 - [Speech Recognition](https://github.com/EddyVerbruggen/nativescript-speech-recognition) - Speech to text, using the awesome engines readily available on the device.
 - [System UI](https://github.com/nativescript-community/systemui) - Provides API for changing the styles of SystemUI (StatusBar, NavigationBar...) on iOS.
 - [Task](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-task) - A NativeScript module for simply handling background tasks via web workers.
+- [Task Dispatcher](https://github.com/GeoTecINIT/nativescript-task-dispatcher) - Task Dispatcher is a NativeScript plugin aimed to ease the execution of mobile app's task definition and execution workflows in the background, regardless of whether the app is visible to the user or not.
 - [TextToSpeech](https://github.com/nativescript-community/texttospeech) - A Text to Speech NativeScript plugin for Android & iOS.
 - [Theme Switcher](https://github.com/NativeScript/plugins/blob/main/packages/theme-switcher) - A plugin that allows you to switch themes based on the theme from `@nativescript/theme`.
 - [Universal Links](https://www.npmjs.com/package/@nativescript-community/universal-links) - Universal links (IOS) and App Links (Android) support for NativeScript.
+- [Video Thumbnail](https://github.com/Bezlepkin/nativescript-plugins/tree/main/packages/nativescript-video-thumbnail) - A plugin that allows you to extract a thumbnail from a video.
 - [View Shot](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-view-shot) - Take a screenshot of an existing view, or render a view in the background and take a screenshot of it.
+- [WearOS Sensors](https://github.com/GeoTecINIT/nativescript-wearos-sensors) - A NativeScript plugin that provides access to various sensors on `Wear OS` devices, such as heart rate, accelerometer, and gyroscope — enabling seamless integration of wearable sensor data into your app.
 - [Zip](https://github.com/NativeScript/plugins/blob/main/packages/zip) - A plugin to zip and unzip files.

 ## More Plugins